Bebra777228/PolUVR/README.md

 - If the maintenance workload for this repo somehow becomes too much for me I'll ask for volunteers to share maintainership of the repo, though I don't think that is very likely
 - Development and support for the MDX-Net separation models is part of the main [UVR project](https://github.com/Anjok07/ultimatevocalremovergui), this repo is just a CLI/Python package wrapper to simplify running those models programmatically.
 So, if you want to try and improve the actual models, please get involved in the UVR project and look for guidance there!

-## License 📄

-This project is licensed under the MIT [License](LICENSE).

-- **Please Note:** If you choose to integrate this project into some other project using the default model or any other model trained as part of the [UVR](https://github.com/Anjok07/ultimatevocalremovergui) project, please honor the MIT license by providing credit to UVR and its developers!

 ## Credits 🙏

 - [Anjok07](https://github.com/Anjok07) - Author of [Ultimate Vocal Remover GUI](https://github.com/Anjok07/ultimatevocalremovergui), which almost all of the code in this repo was copied from!
 Definitely deserving of credit for anything good from this project.
 Thank you!